Knotweed Species

 Mowing and Cutting is NOT RECOMMENDED for controlling knotweed.

-Mowing and cutting can spread vegetative fragments that can root and start new infestations.
-The action of mowing/cutting can also stimulate dormant rhizome buds to grow, causing the plant roots to grow deeper and further, growing back more aggressively in future years.
+Mowing and cutting spread vegetative fragments that can root and start new infestations - a piece as small as 1-cm can produce a new plant.
+The action of mowing/cutting can also stimulate dormant rhizome buds to grow, causing the plant rhizome/roots to grow deeper and further, regrowing more aggressively every subsequent years.
+Generally, the more often this plant has been mowed/cut, the deeper the belowground biomass will become, and therefore more challenging to control.

 Chemical Control: